malgorithms/toffee/README.md

 ========
 By default, in toffee mode, `#{some_expression}` output is escaped for HTML.

+Exception:
+ * if your expression is a call to `partial` or `snippet` it won't be doubly-escaped.

 The available filters in toffee mode are accessed by *prefixing* your expression:
  * `#{foo}` : foo, escaped for HTML
  * `#{json|foo}` : foo, turned into a JSON object.
 Nice in a script tag.
  * `#{raw|foo}` : foo, printed in raw form.
 This is identical to 'print foo' in coffee mode.
  * `#{html|foo}` : foo, escaped for HTML.
-This is the same as default, only useful if you override the default or turn off escaping.
+This is the same as default, only useful if you override the default, turn off escaping, or want to escape the results of a partial.

 Overriding the default:
  * If you pass a variable to your template called `escape`, this will be used as the default escape.